ossec/oum/README.md

 After installation is complete, users can configure OUM by running `oum configure`

-# Updating rules with OUM
+# Updating rules with OSSEC Updater Modified (OUM) 0.1
 Rulsets can be be updated with `oum update` after OUM has been installed and configured.

 # Screenshots